jkotlinski/gbchrono/README.md

-# Game Boy Clock Challenge
+# Game Boy Clock Accuracy Challenge

 ## About

-The Game Boy Clock Challenge is about determining real clock speeds of Game Boys.
+The Game Boy Clock Accuracy Challenge is about determining real clock speeds of Game Boys.

 ## Background